OldGamesCracking/oldgamescracking.github.io/_games/gta3.md

 ![Import]({{site.url}}/assets/gta3/import.png)

-So basically it first retrieves EIP via the CALL to the next line and then gets the address of a stub and places it on the stack to jump there via a return.
+So basically it first retrieves EIP via the CALL to the next line (CALL +0) and then gets the address of a stub and places it on the stack to jump there via a return.
 The stub looks just like we know it:

 ![Import Stub]({{site.url}}/assets/gta3/stub.png)